moomsdev/xliiicoffee/wp-content/plugins/polylang/readme.txt

 * Language options available in the widget block editor.
 * Template parts translatable in the site editor (FSE).
 * Duplicate and/or synchronize content across post translations.
-* Improved compatibilities with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
+* Improved compatibility with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
 * Share the same URL slug for posts or terms across languages.
-* [Translate URLs slugs](https://polylang.pro/doc/translating-urls-slugs/) for categories, author bases, custom post types and more...
+* [Translate URL slugs](https://polylang.pro/doc/translating-urls-slugs/) for categories, author bases, custom post types and more...
+* Export and import of content in XLIFF format for outsourced professional translation.
 * **Access to a Premium Support for personalized assistance.**

 ### Polylang for WooCommerce